Entering the European market for tropical frozen fruit

 The industry has set several additional criteria to determine quality for tropical frozen fruit.
 An important quality indicator for tropical frozen fruit intended for further processing is the brix level (sugar content of water solution).
 However, the brix level is more important for the juice and jams industry than for retail packing supply.

-Some tropical frozen fruit, such as avocado, are commonly produced with the addition of acidity regulators (citric acid) to avoid oxidation.
-However, this treatment alters the original taste, so some buyers can request frozen fruit without addition of acids.
+Some tropical frozen fruits (such as avocado) are commonly produced with the addition of acidity regulators (citric acid) to avoid the oxidation of the fruit.
+However, as this treatment alters the original taste, some buyers can request frozen fruit without addition of acids.

 Food safety certification

-Although food safety certification is not obligatory under European legislation, it has become a must for almost all European food importers.
-Well-established European importers will not work with you if you cannot provide some type of food safety certification.
+Although food safety certification is not obligatory for tropical frozen fruit under European legislation, it has become a must for almost all European food importers.
+Most established European importers will not work with partners who cannot provide products with the desired type of food safety certification.

-Most European buyers will ask for a Global Food Safety Initiative (GFSI) recognised certification.
-For tropical frozen fruit, the most popular certification programmes recognised by GFSI are:
+The majority of European buyers will ask for a Global Food Safety Initiative (GFSI) recognised certification.
+GFSI does not provide food safety certification, rather it recognises a number of certification programmes that meet the GFSI benchmarking requirements.
+For tropical frozen fruit, the most popular certification programmes, all recognised by GFSI, are:

 - International Featured Standards (IFS)